Matus-Dubrava/react/fundamentals/redux/README.md

 ```

 This is an example of reducer file where the reducer we have defined just returns an unmodified state no matter what action we are passing to it.

+## what are actions

+Action is JavaScript object that gets passed to reducer.
+This object must have a __type__ property that is used by reducer to determine what piece of functionality should be executed.
+Optionally, action can also carry some payload, additional properties, that can be used inside of reducer function.

 ## passing action to reducer